-Mountain View also has structural "Resident" volunteers who are assigned living quarters in a fire station in return for a minimum three (3) watches/ shifts (1800-0600 hrs) each week (Monday - Sunday), including at least one (1) Friday, Saturday or Sunday.
+Mountain View also has structural "Resident" volunteers who are assigned living quarters in a fire station in exchange for watches.

-All structural volunteer firefighters ("In/ Out of District" and "Resident") are expected to participate in no less than 75% of the weekly Thursday night drills (for months with 5 Thursday's, Volunteer's must attend a minimum of 4 drills, for month's with 4 Thursday's, Volunteer's must attend a minimum of 3 drills).
-Essential skills are honed and new skills are introduced at these weekly drills.
+All structural volunteer firefighters ("In/ Out of District" and "Resident") are expected to participate in regular training as essential skills are honed and new skills are introduced at drills.

-Volunteer Fire Fighters receive on-duty injury medical coverage, monetary reimbursement or stipends for staffing and training participation, life insurance, and the opportunity for additional training.
+Volunteer Fire Fighters receive on-duty injury medical coverage, stipends for watches, life insurance, and the opportunity for additional training.
 Volunteering is an excellent first step for those interested in the fire service as a career.